Clement134/get-changelog/README.md

 > A CLI tool to easily find changelogs

-The search for changelogs before upgrade is often a time consuming task.
+Searching for changelogs before upgrade is often a time consuming task.
 The purpose of this tool is to simplify this search using common changelog locations.

 ## How it works